 Furthermore, utilizing the cameras to spot where they’ve come in and circling out behind them is an excellent way to get cheap kills or take down shield bearers for a team that’s winning its time breaching into the area of interest.
 You can perceive a lot of kills roaming, but if the tactic is consistently ineffective against a savvy opponent, fall back to the default of applying a full-team defensive perimeter.

-Utilizing VOIP is an excellent way to settle what you want offensively or defensively, but there are some Operator staples that should always be added: Thermite for attackers, and Rook (armor boost) for defenders.
+Utilizing VOIP in Rainbow Six Siege is an excellent way to settle what you want offensively or defensively, but there are some Operator staples that should always be added: Thermite for attackers, and Rook (armor boost) for defenders.
 Especially if you’re playing versus a team that employs specific tactics, there are often great counter combinations if you match the right Operators and counter-tactics.

-For my primary weapons (except for the shotgun), I always attach a scope, a compensator to help with recoil (or suppressor, for stealthy shots but reduced damage), and a front grip for a better handle.
+For my primary weapons (except for the shotgun), I always attach a scope, a compensator to help with recoil (or suppressor, for stealthy shots but reduced damage), and a front grip for a better handle in Rainbow Six Siege.

 I favor throwing a suppressor on my pistols because they’re great for silently taking out cameras, or playing stealthily if my primary weapon doesn’t have a silencer.

-I’ve been killed through careless friendly players before or dealt damage to them when they’ve stepped in front of me while I’m attacking an opponent.
-Be attentive of walls that can be blasted behind or beside you, and try to dodge staying in the same position for too long if you’ve just been spotted, as skilled players will shoot you through the wall.
+I’ve been killed by careless friendly players before or dealt damage to them when they’ve stepped in front of me while I’m attacking an opponent.
+Be attentive to walls that can be blasted behind or beside you, and try to dodge staying in the same position for too long if you’ve just been spotted, as skilled players will shoot you through the wall.

 Take a player to reinforce any hatches above your position, and communicate with your team about which walls should be strengthened, and which ones should be left open.
 Blocking the entire team in a single room is unusually the best idea, particularly if you’re playing the defuse missions where you may be required to shift between two points.

-In the end, I’d like to mention that a lot of people try to “tryhard” way too much in ranked games of competitive shooters.
+In the end, I’d like to mention that a lot of people try to “try hard” way too much in Rainbow Six Siege.
 The method to glory is to always stay patient and practice calculated risks to avoid failure.
 An insane play achieved with a cool mind has a higher chance of succeeding than one done while you’re raging at the enemy for killing your way too many times.
+Good luck!

 Thanks!
 Do share your feedback with us. ⚡